1paton/Auto-Root/README.md

 1. Python3 is required
 2. Colorama for python is needed.
 To install colorama do "pip3 install colorama" in terminal
 4. Next drag Auto-Root.py into your system-tools folder/where adb files are located.
-5. For Windows do C:\Python3\python.exe C:\Users\Username\system-tools\auto-root-windows.py
+5. For Windows do: C:\Python3\python.exe C:\Users\Username\system-tools\auto-root-windows.py
-6. For Mac OS cd System-Tools Folder, then python3 auto-root-mac.py
+6. For Mac OS do: cd System-Tools Folder, then python3 auto-root-mac.py

 ## Is this OSS (Open Source):